Tutorials

 What Are the Real-World Applications of Cloud Technology?

-Alternatively, you may not realise that you are using cloud services every time you log in to streaming sites like Netflix or Amazon Prime – which use the cloud to store the movies and TV shows, ready to be watched on demand.
+Alternatively, you may not realise that you are using cloud services every time you log in to streaming sites like Netflix or Amazon Prime.
+These sites use the cloud to store movies and TV shows, ready to be watched on demand.

 Future Trends in Cloud Technology